 How to get $300 shoes for less than $50…

-Many women (and some men though I find men are much more familiar with going to a cobbler) will buy luxury shoes with lovely leather soles and once they are scuffed and worn – consign or donate them.
+Many a pair of luxury shoes with lovely leather soles that are scuffed and worn find their way to consignment or thrift stores.
 Don’t be dissuaded from a purchase because of wear, scuffed soles or worn heel taps.
 They can likely be cleaned, coated and/or fixed as I have explained above.
 I have seen shoes with worn soles SO many times that are priced even lower than normal at a consignment store.
 The reason is because they are worn and most people do not know that they can be made to look and feel like new.

 I encourage you to shop secondhand and find higher quality shoes at a price point that works for you.
 You would be amazed how many shoes have never been worn.
 I encourage you to go through your closet and see what shoes you love to wear but need to be cleaned or repaired to look like new.
 Happy walking!